James the Red Engine: Models

 Awdry had two models of James on his OO gauge model railway.
 The first, from the 1950s, was based on a 2-6-0 Glasgow and South Western Railway locomotive, the Austrian Goods, designed by Peter Drummond; this is the design that Awdry had originally intended to use for James.
 The model was red with yellow lining.
 Despite being professionally made and "a beautiful model", the motor was unreliable, so it could not be used regularly.
 Awdry later noted that it was sent away in the 1980s for a new motor and chassis and came back "completely transformed".

 Awdry's second model of James was based on a 1960s Tri-ang Johnson 3F 0-6-0; a conversion which Hornby used for the production version of their model of James several decades later.

 James in The Railway Series

 James the Red Engine was the third book in the Railway Series by Reverend W. Awdry.
-It picked up where the previous book, Thomas The Tank Engine, left off, as James was introduced in "Thomas & The Breakdown Train" where the Troublesome Trucks pushed him into a field after his wooden brake blocks caught fire.
+It picked up where the previous book, Thomas The Tank Engine, left off, as James was introduced in "Thomas & The Breakdown Train", the fourth and final story in Thomas the Tank Engine, where the Troublesome Trucks pushed him into a field after his wooden brake blocks caught fire.
 James was rescued by Thomas and the Breakdown Train and was repainted red.